Personalised Online TutoringTel: (02) 8710 0441 | 0400 322 426

 The IB Middle Years Programme (MYP) is a framework for a five-year programme aimed at students aged 11 to 16 years.
 It is taught in almost 100 countries worldwide and can be implemented in a concurrent partnership between schools, or in several abbreviated (two, three or four year) formats.

-Upon completing the MYP, students are well-prepared for the rigorous study that is characteristic of further education and, in the final MYP year, can participate in MYP eAssessment.
+In the final MYP year, students can participate in MYP eAssessment.
 This is an optional component of the programme which features examinations and externally-evaluated course work, similar to that often required at the end of secondary school, and gives them the opportunity to earn a formal, internationally-recognised certificate.

 The MYP Curriculum